Commodity Inside

 The Global Lithium Market Outlook

-by Commodity Inside / Sunday, 20 November 2016 / Published in Base metals
+by Commodity Inside / Sunday, 20 November 2016 / Published in Green Metals

 Lithium has recently emerged as one of the key high-tech materials on the back of growing demand for e-mobility and electrical grid storage.
 Demand for lithium has also been on an upward trajectory for traditional batteries market and non-batteries end use sectors.
 At the cusp of growing demand with limited supply response, lithium prices reached its zenith in 2016.
 Commodity Inside assesses that the spot Chinese lithium price increased from $6,400/tonne in 2011 to nearly $21,500/tonne by mid-2016.